JanGaray97/JanGaray97/README.md

 <pre>
 💻 I am mainly a Backend Developer
-🎓 Technologist in Software Analysis and Development (ADSO)
+🎓 Technologist in Software Analysis and Development (SENA)
 📝 Knowledge in Java, Spring Boot, and Microservices
 ☁️ Knowledge in Cloud Architecture | Learning AWS
 🛠️ Familiar with Docker, Kubernetes, MySQL & MongoDB